 After deleting all of the default and/or unnecessary content that WordPress automatically adds with every new installation, go back to your WordPress Dashboard.
 You will see that the Dashboard is empty and that the only items left are the information panels (e.g. At a Glance, WordPress News, etc …

 Event these panels are optional and can be rearranged or removed from your dashboard …

 There’s no need to remove the information panels from your dashboard.
 Just leave things as they are, or reorganize some of the panels to suit your preferences.

-One last thing to keep in mind with your new WordPress installation is that a category called ‘Uncategorized’ is automatically created for your posts …
+One last thing to keep in mind with all new WordPress installations is that a category called ‘Uncategorized’ is automatically created for your posts …

 (WordPress ‘Uncategorized’ Category)

-In other tutorials, you will learn how to set up categories and how to optimize the default WordPress category for SEO.
+In other tutorials, we show you how to set up categories and how to optimize the default WordPress category for SEO.

 Congratulations!
 Now that you know how to clean up a new WordPress installation, the next step is to begin configuring your WordPress settings.

 Click the link below to continue configuring your WordPress settings:

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)